Understanding the Finance Clause in Queensland Property Contracts: Everything You Need to Know

 How Does a Finance Clause Benefit Sellers?

-Though primarily beneficial to buyers, the finance clause can indirectly benefit sellers as well.
-By including a subject to finance clause, the seller demonstrates flexibility and understanding of the buyer’s circumstances.
+Although primarily beneficial to buyers, the finance clause can also indirectly benefit sellers.
+By including a subject-to-finance clause, the seller demonstrates flexibility and an understanding of the buyer’s circumstances.
 This approach can attract more potential buyers who may feel more confident about entering into a contract with such a clause in place.
 It can also help sellers close deals faster, especially with first-time homebuyers who may feel more secure knowing they have a financial fallback.

 A typical finance clause includes specific terms that both parties must understand: